Search for Tomorrow: Broadcast history and production notes

 In the fall of 1986, NBC announced that Search for Tomorrow would be canceled, citing its declining ratings.
 The show aired its 9,130th and final episode on December 26, 1986, after 35 years on the air.
 At the time of its cancellation, it was the longest-running daytime program in American television history, but has since been surpassed by other shows.
 The following Monday, the game show Wordplay took over the 12:30 p.m.
 Eastern time slot.

 Syndication

 From 1987 until the summer of 1989, reruns of Search for Tomorrow aired late nights on the USA Network.
-The cable network aired episodes from the first three years on NBC (1982–1985), along with its sister P&G soap The Edge Of Night ABC episodes (June 1981- through December 1984 the shows final year).
+The cable network aired episodes from the first three years on NBC (1982–1985), along with its sister P&G soap The Edge of Night.

 In 2006, P&G began making several of its soap operas available, a few episodes at a time, through America Online's AOL Video service, downloadable free of charge.
 Reruns of Search for Tomorrow began with the October 5, 1984, episode and ceased with the January 13, 1986, episode after AOL discontinued the P&G Soaps Channel on December 31, 2008.